AlinaKad/workshop_client/README.md

 # WebXR client for IEEE workshop

--- general info in preparation
+-- general info in preparation.
+Will follow soon!

 ## Development